Alliance–Union universe: History

 Caught in the middle are the merchanter families and Pell Station, the primary transit point between Earth and Union space.
 The conflict comes to a head at Pell in late 2352 and early 2353, as described in the novel Downbelow Station.
 Faced with the increasingly dangerous situation, many of the merchanter families finally band together to form the Alliance, creating a third, neutral power, soon after a team arrives from Earth to negotiate an end to the conflict.

 Mazian refuses to accept the peace, and the Fleet continues to fight on, this time in the service of his ambition.
 When Signy Mallory, one of his most senior captains, learns of his plans to seize control of Earth itself, she and her ship, Norway, defect to the new Alliance, becoming the core of its militia.
 The remainder of the Fleet remains loyal to Mazian, but he is forced to launch his coup attempt prematurely.
 Forewarned, Earth manages to defend itself.

 With Earth turned against the "Mazianni", Union sees a chance to finally rid itself of its bitter enemy.
 Because Union does not dare weaken its forces at this crucial juncture to guard its rear against the newborn state, the Alliance is able to broker a favorable peace treaty, with Pell Station as its de facto home base.
 The treaty cedes to the Alliance a monopoly on interstellar commerce, even within Union, giving it the power to shut down stations simply by withholding trade.

 The Mazianni are gradually driven off, as mentioned in Rimrunners and Merchanter's Luck.
 In Tripoint, however, it is revealed that they have discovered another habitable world and are establishing a colony there.

 As the danger of the Mazianni recedes, a new rivalry develops, between the Alliance and Union.
 Union resents the treaty restrictions, while the Alliance fears being overwhelmed by Union's much larger population.
 Tensions rise further when Gehenna, a precious habitable planet in the Alliance sphere of influence, is found to harbor a population descended from a secret Union military mission deliberately abandoned there to deny the Alliance an easy acquisition.

-Meanwhile, within Union, two political factions vie to determine its future.
-Unbeknownst to either, brilliant scientist and political leader Ariane Emory has her own agenda.
+Meanwhile, within the Union, two political factions vie to determine its future.
+Unbeknownst to either, scientist and political leader Ariane Emory has her own agenda.

 The events depicted in the first books in the series, Heavy Time and Hellburner, take place shortly after the start of the war.
 Most of the books set in this universe, however, take place subsequent to the establishment of both the Alliance and the breakaway Union, hence the label "Alliance–Union" universe.